SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 [VIDEO]

-8) Travelling dragon

-An example of a dragon travelling to the right

-[VIDEO]

-X) Moving glow on clothing
+### 8) Moving glow on clothing

-The first example that actually uses the original mesh,
+We combine several of the previous intermediate examples to create an animated tattoo on the character

 [VIDEO]